 Intraarticular Injection is a procedure where the affected joint is injected with a hypodermic needle, through which medications are delivered.

 Intraarticular Injection is an injection given in a joint to treat conditions like gout, tendinitis, bursitis, rheumatoid arthritis, carpal tunnel syndrome, psoriatic arthritis and sometimes osteoarthritis.
+Consult with our experts regarding Intra Articular Injection.

 This procedure is also used to remove extra fluid from the joint.